NCBI-Hackathons/CakeCell/README.md

 Q: Shouldn't you actually train your system to recognize cells instead?

 A: We're definitely excited about taking this approach, but our initial idea was to see whether Detectron would be able to identify cells without additional training, in the same way [DeepMask](https://arxiv.org/pdf/1506.06204.pdf) could identify monkeys without prior training.
-Having found this to not work on our first try, we're interested in seeing whether we can 'trick' Detectron into recognizing specific structures by pseudocoloring images (i.e. using a LUT).
+Although direct segmentation of grayscale images was entirely unsuccessful, we've gotten promising results by trying to 'trick' Detectron into recognizing specific structures by pseudocoloring images (i.e. using a LUT).

 ## References
 - [Detectron](https://github.com/facebookresearch/detectron).
 Ross Girshick, Ilija Radosavovic, Georgia Gkioxari, Piotr Dollár and Kaiming He.
 2018.